nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RetakeExam/README.md

 	Make sure you have no public fields anywhere.
 	Exception messages and output messages can be found in the "Utilities" folder.
 	For solving this problem use Visual Studio 2019/ Visual Studio 2022 and netcoreapp 3.1/netcoreapp6.0

+# Task 1: Structure (50 points)

+For this task’s evaluation logic in the methods isn’t included.

+You are given 4 interfaces (IUser, IVehicle, IRoute and IRepository) and you must implement their functionality in the correct classes.

+There should be 3 types of entities and 3 repositories in the application: User, Vehicle, Route and Repository (UserRepository, VehicleRepository and RouteRepository) for each of them: